On the lack of colimits in various categories arising in pointfree topology and algebraic logic: MT-algebras with stable morphisms

 \begin{theorem} The category $\ED$ lacks some binary powers. \end{theorem}

-\begin{proof} This is an immediate consequence of \cref{t:limits-as-in-KH} and the well-known fact in topology that there are ED-spaces whose product is not extremally disconnected (for example, $\beta\N\times\beta\N$ is not ED; see \cite[p.~97]{GJ60}). \end{proof}
+\begin{proof} This is an immediate consequence of Theorem~\ref{t:limits-as-in-KH} and the well-known fact in topology that there are ED-spaces whose product is not extremally disconnected (for example, $\beta\N$ is an ED-space but $\beta\N\times\beta\N$ is not; see \cite[p.~97]{GJ60}). \end{proof}

 Let $\cBA$ denote the category of complete boolean algebras with boolean morphisms.
-Dualizing \cref{thm: ED lacks products}, we get:
+Dualizing Theorem~\ref{thm: ED lacks products}, we get:

 \begin{corollary} $\cBA$ lacks some binary copowers, and hence is not equivalent to a prevariety. \end{corollary}